-Welcome to DIVERS LAND dive club.
-We are a small PADI dive centre (S-25216) on Unawatuna beach.
+Welcome to DIVERS LAND DIVE CLUB.
+We are a small PADI dive center (S-25216) on Unawatuna beach and Nilaveli, Trincomalee.
 We prefer to be small and offer exceptional service.
 Our taste is simple, but we are only satisfied with the best!
 We are able to guarantee the personal touch, feeling safe and a unique way to explore the 0cean.

 Our dive center is located 5 km south of Galle.
 The bay of Unawatuna is a place where all tourists find what they need.
 Enjoying the sun and beach and, be lazy.
 Or If you like to be active, all water sports are available.